villano-lab/nrCascadeSim/paper/paper.md

 it may go to another state with lower energy that is not the ground state (provided that one exists).
 The cascade refers to the particular "path" of energy levels that a captured neutron takes to get to the ground state from the neutron separation energy.
-Currently the code assumes that the neutrons that enter the nuclear system have negligible (zero) kinetic energy; this is a good approximation for thermal neutrons because 0.0254\ eV (the average kinetic energy of a thermal neutron) is small compared to most nuclear recoil energy scales.
+Currently the code assumes that the neutrons that enter the nuclear system have zero kinetic energy; this is a good approximation for thermal neutrons because 0.0254\ eV (the average kinetic energy of a thermal neutron) is small compared to most nuclear recoil energy scales, making it negligible.

 `nrCascadeSim` models many of these cascades at once and saves the energies along with other useful data to a single file, the structure of which is outlined in Figure \ref{rootfile_fig}.